Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Summary:

-- Recent graduate with a bachelor’s degree in Business Administration and experience in customer service and sales.
-Ability to work in the team environment and has an excellent ability to communicate.
+- Recent graduate with a Bachelor’s degree Business Administration and experience in customer service and sales.
+Expertise in working in an organisation and possess great communication skills.

 Education: